qiuchengxuan/pro-flight/README.md

 pro-flight
 ==========

-Flight control software written in rust, aims to provider more convenience for developers and better OSD experience for users.
+Flight control software written in rust, aims to provide more convenience for developers and better OSD experience for users.

 Why pro-flight?